Want to Stay in a Suite on Your Next Cruise? Use This Lesser-Known Upgrade Trick

-How to bid on a bigger, better cruise cabin for a fraction of the cost.
+You can bid on a bigger, better cruise cabin for a fraction of the cost.
+Here’s how.

-Here’s what you need to know about bidding for discounted cruise cabin upgrades.
+Here’s what you need to know about how to bid for discounted cruise cabin upgrades—and actually win.

-While the various cruise lines have different names for their bidding programs (like Level Upgrade, RoyalUp, and MoveUp), they all operate the same, as they’re all managed by a company called Plusgrade (the same bidding company that airlines use).
+While the various cruise lines have different names for their bidding programs (like Level Upgrade, RoyalUp, and MoveUp), they all operate the same because they’re all managed by a company called Plusgrade (the same bidding company that airlines use).

-The exclusive sundeck on the Retreat area on Celebrity Cruises, with plenty of seating and red-and-white decor
+The exclusive sundeck on the Retreat area on Celebrity Cruises, with ample seating, two staircases, and red-and-white decor

 Upgraded cruise cabins may come with other added perks—for instance, if you book into the Retreat on Celebrity ships, the suites include access to a private restaurant, lounge, and sundeck.

 Usually, the cruise line will have short descriptions and photos of the room upgrades available, and you can bid on as many categories of rooms as you want—don’t worry, you can only win once.
+(But remember, these bids are how much you’re willing to pay per person, based on double occupancy.)
+Some cruises also let you rank your preferences, so be sure to do that as well, if given the option.
 From there, you’ll be asked to provide your credit card information.
 If your bid is accepted, the funds will automatically be withdrawn.

 Once you’ve submitted your bid, keep an eye on your email for any updates from the cruise line.
 It might come right away, or it may not come until the day of departure.
 Most cruise lines allow you to modify or withdraw your bid within a specified timeframe before the bidding window closes (which varies by company), but you can’t change your mind after the bid has been accepted.